 JPNS:2175 Japanese Society and Culture3 s.h.

 Cultural anthropology of Japan, including historical tradition, religious ethos, social organization, human ecology, educational and political institutions; emphasis on how these aspects relate to and influence one another.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as ANTH:2175.

 JPNS:2250 Introduction to the Art of Japan3 s.h.